j-mcQueen/findafilm/README.md

 ### Requirements

+Before continuing, please ensure that `node` and `npm` are installed on your computer, and that your version of Python is >= 3.

 Usage of this application requires API keys from:

 - Tavily ([Register](https://app.tavily.com/sign-in)), a search engine optimized for LLMs and RAG that assists with providing movie options to the Open AI's LLM